pojosontheweb/woko/doco/markdown/woko.md

 Woko uses Facets in order to perform profile-based operations.
 They sit in between the user and the objects.
 Woko includes many "built-in" facets for performing the generic operations (CRUD etc.), that you can override by yours in order to change the behavior.
 The framework does the plumbing tasks, and delegates to facets for actual business logic.

 The facets are assigned to the Domain Objects and Roles of the application.
-They carry lots of semantics compared to regular web app components (like a servlet) : they tell you what they do for a given type of target Object and a role.
+They carry lots of semantics compared to regular web app components (like a servlet) : they tell you what they do for a given target Object and a role.

 Different categories exist in Woko's built-in facets, and handle different tasks.
 Some act as Controllers, responding to http requests, others are used to generate HTML fragments.
 Together they provide a simple yet powerful basis to start from, and customize for your own use cases.